TMiguelT/Improvar/README.md

 `vcffake` generates fake VCF files using another VCF as a template.
 This is useful for generating test data in bioinformatics situations.
-In particular, `vcffake` generates values for all the fields listed in the header, even if your template didn't.
+In particular, `vcffake` generates values for all the fields listed in the header, even if your template didn't, allowing you to test your analysis pipeline with more completely.

 ## Installation
 Install `vcffake` using: